 - When the login screen appears, release the Shift button.

-To Update Mac: Click on the Apple menu > System Preferences > Software Update.
-Wait for few seconds; if there’s any pending update available, you’ll be asked to download and install.
+Wait for a few seconds; if there’s any pending update available, you’ll be asked to download and install.

 To Reinstall MacOS: We’ve prepared a detailed guide on how to reinstall macOS without erasing data, reinstall data without erasing data, as well as repair the macOS.
 You can visit and go through the steps to reinstall the MacOS.

 Still, Safari can’t connect to iCloud Private Relay; it is time to communicate with the website admin, which is showing an error, and if that doesn’t work, simply contact Apple Support.
-Since it is Safari, Apple will keep this on priority and get the issue resolved.
+Since it is Safari, Apple will prioritize resolving this issue.